 See files for Dogs

 Dogs can be very adventurous when it comes to what they eat.
-Some of the most unpleasant looking things to us, seem to be irresistible to our canine friends.
-When it is our slippers from under our bed or a piece of relatively harmless garbage, we might not be too concerned.
-However, if we see our dog eating snails it is not unnatural to wonder if there are any health concerns attached.
-Whether your dog has access to a garden or is out walking in a grassy area, there is a greater chance of finding these squidgy little molluscs.
-AnimalWised looks into the possible health repercussions by answering what happens if your dog eats a snail?
-In doing so, we can also find some general ways we can prevent our dog from doing this in the future.
+Some of the items that seem most unpleasant to us, seem to be irresistible to our canine friends.
+When it is our slippers from under the bed or a piece of relatively harmless garbage, we might not be too concerned.
+If we see our dog eating snails it is natural to wonder if there are any health concerns.
+Whether your dog has access to a garden or is out walking in a grassy area, there is a greater chance of finding and consuming these mollusks.

 Is it bad for dogs to eat snails?

-When infected with these parasites from snails, infected dogs can remain asymptomatic, others can develop respiratory and blood issues.
+When infected with these parasites from snails, affected dogs can remain asymptomatic, others can develop respiratory and blood issues.
 These include coagulopathies which are potentially fatal to the dog.
 Asymptomatic cases are difficult, especially if the dog eats a snail while we aren't looking.
-For this reason, it is important to pay general attention to your dog's well being, but also to keep an eye out for more specific symptoms.
+For this reason, it is important to pay general attention to your dog's wellbeing, but also to keep an eye out for more specific symptoms.

 The parasite Angiostrongylus vasorum can have various adverse effects on a dog's health.
 These issues include: